jpmml/docs-jpmml-org/docs/conversion/sklearn/xgboost.md

 transformer.set_output(transform = "pandas")
 ```

-XGBoost estimators can now collect all feature information from Pandas' dataframes automatically, making the `feature_types` parameter obsolete.
+XGBoost estimators can now collect all feature descriptions from Pandas' dataframes automatically, making the `feature_types` parameter obsolete.

-However, for as long as categorical splits carry the experimental status, users must explicitly greenlight their use by passing `enable_categorical = True`:
+Instead, you are required to confirm your desire for categorical splits by passing `enable_categorical = True`:

 ```python
 from xgboost import XGBClassifier